Expo Line (SkyTrain): Capacity upgrades

+In late 2020, TransLink ordered 41 Alstom Mark V trainsets in five-car configurations.
+These trains are based on the previous Mark III trains; however, each train will have an additional carriage and will have more internal space.
+Each five-car Mark V train will be able to hold 672 passengers regularly, both seated and standing, with a potential crush capacity of up to 1,207 passengers.
+The order will provide for both an increase in the number of trainsets and ultimately a total replacement of the mid-1980s to early 1990s Mark I rolling stock.
+Construction will be required at some stations to accommodate the 80 m length of the Mark V trainsets, but no service interruptions will be necessary.

 Surrey–Langley extension

+The Surrey Langley SkyTrain Project is a 16 km elevated extension of the Expo Line from King George SkyTrain Station in Surrey to 203 Street in Langley City, routed mostly along Fraser Highway.
+Construction began in November 2024 and was anticipated to be completed in 2029.
+The extension will be built in one phase (a change from earlier plans) and include the following eight stations:

-The 2008 Provincial Transit Plan included a 6 km extension of the Expo Line from King George station in Surrey east to Guildford, then along 152 Street to Fraser Highway and southeast to 168 Street; a further extension to Willowbrook Shopping Centre in Langley Township was also included in the plan.
+The 2008 Provincial Transit Plan included a 6 km extension from King George station in Surrey east to Guildford, then along 152 Street to Fraser Highway and southeast to 168 Street; a further extension to Willowbrook Shopping Centre in Langley Township was also included in the plan.
 In 2011, as part of phase 2 of the Surrey Rapid Transit Study, different possibilities were examined for expanding rapid transit along multiple corridors in the South of Fraser region.
 In addition to SkyTrain, light rail and bus rapid transit were also in consideration.
 In 2016, TransLink was building dual business cases for LRT and SkyTrain technologies.